rnag/rnag.github.io/_posts/2022-11-28-first-experience-at-reinvent.markdown

 It was worth it, because I got to meet one or two cool people there, both from different parts and corners of the world.
 One person in particular -- I am glad that our paths crossed, if only at least once.

 It was worth it, because I got to check out the buzz and experience firsthand what [AWS re:Invent] was all about.
 I went in person, and attending some really cool talks and breakout sessions.
 I attended at least one Keynote where there was a speaker (Dr. Werner Vogel), and I thought that talk was kind of cool and interesting, even if I only understood half of what the talk was about.
-But still, it was an interesting experience to go to the various venues there, and literally spend hours walking around inside the hotel casinos such as the Venetian (spoiler: it's _really huge!_).
+But still, it was an interesting experience to go to the various venues there, and literally spend hours walking around inside the casino hotels such as the Venetian (spoiler: it's _really huge!_).

 It was worth it, because I got to go to the DeepRacer room, where I got to play a cool arcade/racing game, where I drove around and completed laps in a virtual race car, and where I also got to face off and compete against an AI to see which of us could finish first (spoiler: it was me -- yay!).
 And I got to see some cool things on display such as the Amazon Electric-powered Delivery Van, and got to snap some photos of it with me included in it.

-It was worth it, because I got to attend the expo, and meet all the different sponsors from the various companies, and just got an opportunity to level-set and just have casual conversations, as well as networking opportunities, with them.
+It was worth it, because I got to attend the Expo, and meet all the different sponsors from the various companies, and just got an opportunity to level-set and just have casual conversations, as well as networking opportunities, with them.
 I even connected with a handful of people on LinkedIn that I chatted with.
 Someone even snapped a photo of with me with "Tom Cruise" -- that I promptly posted on LinkedIn.

 But yes, overall, it **was** worth it.
 And I do not regret going to [AWS re:Invent] for the first time this year, 2022 -- even though I regretted a lot of things I did do at the event, once there.